Help us support bereaved children and young people in the Highlands.

 Julia McKillop, Childhood Bereavement Co-ordinator

 How you can help bring back smiles to the faces of bereaved children

 Please sign up to a regular payment of at least £5.00 per month to show your support for bereaved children and young people in the Highlands.
 In return, we will plant 1m2 of crocus bulbs in your name in the new Torvean Park, Inverness and send you a certificate and Crocus pin badge in recognition of your support.
-Your monthly donations will then go towards supporting the work of Crocus Group.
+Your monthly donations will then go towards supporting the work of Crocus Highland.

 Together we can plant a field of crocuses as a sign of hope and support for bereaved children and young people in the Highlands.
 Together we can bring smiles back to the faces of children who have lost loved ones.

 ‘Before coming to Crocus, I felt stressed and uncertain of myself, concerned about the future and hollow.
 I spoke about what troubled me, learned how to cope with such issues and made friends.
 Being at Crocus has been therapeutic, helpful, enjoyable and fun.
 I now feel healed, more able to deal with my mental health, and alive.’